Thunder Bay North Stars: History

-After winning their third straight of league championship in 2006, the Stars competed in their third straight Dudley Hewitt Cup, which they had already qualified for after being selected as the host team.
+After winning their third straight off league championship in 2006, the Stars competed in their third straight Dudley Hewitt Cup, which they had already qualified for after being selected as the host team.
 Going into the playoffs, the Stars finished the regular season with a 50–2–0–0 record and the best in the entire Canadian Junior A Hockey League.
 The Stars took out the K&A Golden Hawks four games to none and then swept the Dryden Ice Dogs in the four-game final for league title.
 Hosting the 2006 event, the team beat up the NOJHL's Sudbury Jr. Wolves 6–1, but were then defeated by the tournament favourite St. Michael's Buzzers 7–1.
 In the final round-robin game, the Stars played the SIJHL runner-up Dryden Ice Dogs and beat them 3–0.
 Fort William and Sudbury both finished with 2–1 records, but the Stars received a bye to the championship game via tiebreaker.
 Sudbury then defeated Dryden 5–4 in the semifinal to face the North Stars again in the championship.
 The Stars and Wolves were tied 6–6 at the end of regulation time.
 The Stars scored quickly in overtime to win their first Dudley Hewitt Cup and a berth in the 2006 Royal Bank Cup national championship.
 The North Stars were the first team in SIJHL history to have ever won the Dudley Hewitt Cup or play in the Royal Bank Cup.

 The Stars began their first Royal Bank Cup with a loss to the host OPJHL Streetsville Derbys 3–2.
 The second game saw them defeat the Quebec Junior AAA Hockey League's Joliette Action 4–3 in overtime.
 In the third game, the British Columbia Hockey League's Burnaby Express beat them 3–2.
 The Stars defeated the Saskatchewan Junior Hockey League's Yorkton Terriers in a 2–1 victory to advance to a semifinal game.
 Up 2–0 with less than two minutes to go in the semifinal against the Burnaby Express, the Express scored two quick goals to send the game into overtime.
 Roughly a minute into the overtime, the Express eliminated the North Stars.

 For the 2007–08 season, the North Stars switched to a black, silver, and white colour scheme as opposed to their traditional green, yellow, black, and white.

 In October 2010, the North Stars were sold to a new ownership group, led by Doug Gunsinger.
 The team name was changed to the Thunder Bay North Stars.
 In 2015, the team ownership was sold to Scott and Kris Kellaway.

+Rob DeGagne became head coach 2017–18 and was named SIJHL coach of the year in the same year.
+DeGagne led the team to win the league championship Bill Salonen Cup in 2018–19.
+DeGagned stepped down as coach in 2025 but remained with the North Stars as a "senior hockey advisor".